Tbeck202/Portfolio/README.md

 # Portfolio

 This is a repository of my favorite projects that I have completed up to this point.
-This includes the "Live project" I participated in as part of the curriculum at The Tech Academy.
+This includes the project I worked on during my internship an Prosper IT consulting.

 My work done on these project is outlined below.